stjohnd777/automa-js/readme.md

 * Sperical Space, S1, S2, S3, ...., SN
 * PRojective Plane RP2, RP3, ...
 RPN

-Note any companct tow dimesional topolgy is derives from combinations of S2, T2, and RP2.
+Note any compact tow dimensional topology is derives from combinations of S2, T2, and RP2.
 This a deep result that will not be discussed.
 However this may be leveraged in time.

-This automa can be visualized in 1,2 and 3 dimension fathfully.
-Other techniques can be empoyed to visualize in higher dimesion such as graph.
-This becuase the essential mechanics of the evolution is based on neighborring "cell" and neighboring "entities"
+This automa can be visualized in 1,2 and 3 dimensions faithfully.
+Other techniques can be employed to visualize in higher dimension such as graph.
+This because the essential mechanics of the evolution is based on neighboring "cell" and neighboring "entities"

-Terms: "cell" of "simplex" is a spacial concept.
+Terms: "cell" of "simplex" is a spatial concept.
 In one two and three dimension the concept is clear, and it just a partitioning of space.
-In hight=er dimesions the concept is the same but some care needs to be applied to carry of ideas of what neighoring "cell" are and how "entities" mant trasition between cell.
+In higher dimensions the concept is the same but some care needs to be applied to carry of ideas of what neighboring "cell" are and how "entities" transition between cell.

 login
-create a automa
+create a automat

-an automa has topology, dimension, partition size simplex-cube simplex-cube has space-state simplex-cube possition is static but state an entity(s) can inhabitant a simplex-cube entity has entity-state entity can migrate to another simplex-cube
+an automa has topology, dimension, partition size simplex-cube simplex-cube has space-state simplex-cube position is static but state an entity(s) can inhabitant a simplex-cube entity has entity-state entity can migrate to another simplex-cube

 A(T,P,S(P),E1(S1),E2(S2), .... )